 Furthermore, Jung says:

 From a Christian or a Jungian perspective, this utterance is hardly acceptable.
 E. ascribes this comment to Jung in order to lend credence to his ideas.
-The truth is that the comment reads: “[We] are no more than the manger in which the Lord is born” (Jung, 1975, para.267).
-The latter assertion is quite logical and complies with Paul’s letter to the Galatians 2:20: “I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me.”
-This well-known notion that the ego must be overcome and even die is common to Jung, Christianity and especially Eastern wisdom, such as Taoism.
+The truth is that the comment reads: “[We] are no more than the manger in which the Lord is born” (Jung, 1975, para.
+267).
+The latter assertion is quite logical and complies with Paul’s letter to the Galatians 2:20: “I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me”.
+This well-known notion that the ego must be overcome, or even expire, is common to Jung, Christianity, and especially Eastern wisdom, such as Taoism.
 In many a sense, the “ego religion” of E. goes against the collected wisdom of the world.

 Accordingly, when ‘the King’ in alchemy is penetrated by a lance (‘transfixio’), Edinger understands this as a ‘coagulatio’ image.
-He says that the ego is coagulated and becomes “a concretely realized ego.”
+He says that the ego is coagulated and becomes “a concretely realized ego”.
 Edinger equates the ego with the King (a contestable idea) and says that it needs to be nailed fast to the tree in order to stay in reality.
 Accordingly, he also understands the fire baptism and the crucifixion of Christ in this way.
-Allegedly, they are ego-forming processes and ordeals from which the ego emerges strengthened (cf. Edinger, 1985, p.38; p.115).
+Allegedly, they are ego-forming processes and ordeals from which the ego emerges strengthened (cf. Edinger, 1985, p.
+38; p.
+115).
 Indeed, if the crucifixion is seen as an ordeal suffered by an earthly ego, it certainly has the effect of increased awareness of the opposites of the psyche.
-However, it is kind of self-evident that the ego should learn something from whatever experiences.
+However, it is kind of self-evident that the ego should learn something from whatever it endures.
 It is stating the obvious and it doesn’t bring us nearer to the mystery of the crucifixion.
 It is not merely about the ego.
 The penchant for exaggerating certain Jungian tenets and removing them from the whole picture of the symbolic mystery, has reductionistic consequences.

 According to Jung and M-L von Franz, the crucifixion means defeat, the disruption of the wholeness of the self as mirrored in the ego.
 It is being torn between the opposites of the self and is overpowered.
 Against this, Edinger holds that it is the embodiment on earth of the hitherto volatile spirit.
 Thus, according to E., the killing of the King, and the Christ, signifies the incarnation as a concrete living being on earth.
 However, judging from the Gospels, what transpires is the very opposite.